google/seq2seq/docs/inference.md

 ## Beam Search

-To perform beam search you can pass the `beam_width` flag to specify the number of beams to use.
+**Beam Search is currently experimental.** To perform beam search you can pass the `beam_width` flag to specify the number of beams to use.
 When using beam search your batch size will be set to 1 and the `beam_width` will be used as an implicit batch size.
 Beam search can thus become very expensive with large beam widths.

 ## UNK token replacement using a Copy Mechanism

 Rare words (such as place and people names) are often not included in the target vocabulary and result in `UNK` tokens in the output predictions.
 An easy strategy to improve predictions is to replace each `UNK` token with the word in the source sequence it is best aligned with.
-Alignments are typically calculated using an attention mechanism which produces `source_length` alignment scores for each target token.
+Alignments are typically calculated using an attention mechanism which produces `[source_length]` alignment scores for each target token.

 If you trained a model, such as `AttentionSeq2Seq`, that generates such attention scores you can use them to perform UNK token replacement by passing the `unk_replace` flag to the inference script.